WeblateOrg/weblate/docs/admin/backup.rst

 ------------------------------

-Relocate your installation to a different system by following the backup and restore instructions above.
+Relocate your installation to a different system by following the backing up and restoration instructions above.

 .. seealso::